devsoap/examples/beverage-starter-flow-gradle/README.md

 # Gradle Beverage Buddy App Starter for Vaadin 10
 :coffee::tea::sake::baby_bottle::beer::cocktail::tropical_drink::wine_glass:

-This is a Vaadin 10 Flow example Java application, used to demonstrate features of the Vaadin Flow Java framework.
+This is a Vaadin 10 Flow example Java application, used to demonstrate features of the Vaadin Flow Java framework with the Gradle Vaadin Flow plugin.

 The Starter demonstrates the core Vaadin Flow concepts:
 * Using the []Gradle Vaadin Flow plugin](https://github.com/devsoap/gradle-vaadin-flow) to build and run the project